gasparka/spectrogram/README.md

 ![alt text](https://github.com/gasparka/realtime_spectrogram/blob/master/doc/diagram.bmp "Diagram")

-Average-pooling reduces the noise of the spectrogram and downsamples the output-rate to 2.5MB/s, which makes it possible to deploy to remote location by using some ARM board and SoapySRD Remote integration.
-This repository provides an Docker image to run this setup super easily!
+Average-pooling reduces the noise of the spectrogram and downsamples the datarate to 2.5MB/s, which allows remote deployment by using ARM board and SoapySDR-Remote.

-This repository contains 2 applications.
-First the driver with an SoapySDR integraton and a realtime GUI.
+This repository provides necessary docker images.

-# 1. Remote driver - Running the remote driver on ARM devices
+NOTE: Your LimeSDR-Mini needs to have a cooling solution, see below for an example.

-Pair your LimeSDR-Mini with a cheap ARM board to turn it into a remote FFT server.
+# Running the driver on ARM devices

 Install Docker:

 `curl -fsSL https://get.docker.com | sh`

-For the first time, you need to write the FPGA image to the flash:
+For the first time, flash the FPGA:

-`docker run -it --privileged --net=host soapy_fft LimeUtil --fpga=LimeSDR-Mini_GW/LimeSDR-Mini_bitstreams/LimeSDR-Mini_lms7_trx_HW_1.2_auto.rpd`
+`docker run -it --privileged soapy_fft LimeUtil --fpga=LimeSDR-Mini_GW/LimeSDR-Mini_bitstreams/LimeSDR-Mini_lms7_trx_HW_1.2_auto.rpd`

-You can always restore the default image with running:
+You can always restore the default image by running:

 `docker run -it --privileged --net=host soapy_fft LimeUtil --update`

-Setup the device as an SoapySDR-Remote server:
+Start the SoapySDR-Remote server (serves FFTs instead of IQ):

-`sudo docker run -it --privileged --net=host gasparka/soapy_fft_arm`
+`docker run -it --privileged --net=host gasparka/soapy_fft_arm`

-Test that the server works by running on client machine:
+Test that the server is discoverable on a client machine:

 ```
 ~> SoapySDRUtil --find="driver=remote"